45Drives/cockpit-benchmark/README.md

 ## Installation

-* From packages
+* install with dnf or apt
-  * If your platform includes a packaged build of this plugin, install it through your standard package manager and open Cockpit → Benchmarks.
+  * dnf install cockpit-benchmark

 ## Usage